clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

       Figure 15: :guilabel:`Gnome sign-in screen`

-Click on the :guilabel:`username` that you created, enter the password and you will be logged into the system.
-The Gnome 3 desktop will appear as shown in figure 16:
+Click on the :guilabel:`username` you created, enter the password, and you will be logged into the system.
+The Gnome 3 desktop appears as shown in figure 16:

 .. figure:: figures/bare-metal-manual-install-16.png